chainer/chainer/docs/source/tutorial/word2vec.rst

 Penn Tree Bank dataset.

 Let's think about what the meaning of word is.
-Since we are human, we can understand that the words "animal" and "dog" are deeply related eaach other.
+Since we are human, we can understand that the words "animal" and "dog" are deeply related each other.
 But what information will Word2vec use to learn the vectors for words?
 The words "animal" and "dog" should have similar vectors, but the words "food" and "dog" should be far from each other.
 How to know the features of those words automatically?